aaronsw/html2text/docs/usage.md

     - MARK_CODE to wrap 'pre' blocks with [code]...[/code] tags
     - WRAP_LINKS to decide if links have to be wrapped during text wrapping (implies INLINE_LINKS = False)
     - DECODE_ERRORS to handle decoding errors. 'strict', 'ignore', 'replace' are the acceptable values.
     - DEFAULT_IMAGE_ALT takes a string as value and is used whenever an image tag is missing an `alt` value.
-The default for this is 'Image'
+The default for this is an empty string '' to avoid backward breakage

 To alter any option the procedure is to create a parser with `parser = html2text.HTML2Text()` and to set the option on the parser.